 Mankind’s knowledge that sound can be generated from a taut, vibrating string, can be traced back to prehistoric times.
 In the ancient days, strings were attached and stretched over things like bows, boxes and gourds to accentuate the sound.

 As a result, a range of stringed instruments with keyboards began emerging in Europe in the 14th century.
-The oldest of them was called as Dulcimer.
-It was a closed, and a shallow box over which two hammers were used to strike the wires which were stretched tightly.
+The oldest of them was called Dulcimer.
+It was a closed and a shallow box over which two hammers were used to strike the wires which were stretched tightly.
 This then resulted in the development of the clavichord, which also made its appearance in the 14th century.

 These then were followed by the Harpsichord in the 15th century.
 The Harpsichord was, however, limited or restricted to a single non-varying volume.
 Its demerit or fallacy was that its softness and loudness couldn’t be altered while playing.

 As a result of which the performers were not able to convey the same amount of musical expression as compared to all other instruments.
-It was this desire of artists for more controlled and regulated expressions that it led to the invention of piano, on which the artists could alter the tone, softness and loudness with the click of their fingers.
+It was this desire of artists for more controlled and regulated expressions that it led to the invention of the piano, on which the artists could alter the tone, softness, and loudness with the click of their fingers.

 The harpsichord was an especially important progress which gave rise to the invention of the piano.
 Because of its ability to produce sound more loudly than its predecessors and improvement in the action, it inspired many other musicians to compose for the keyboard.